kev0960/ModooCode/md/inst/nop.md

 ### Description

 This instruction performs no operation.
-It is a one-byte or multi-byte `NOP` that takes up space in the instruction stream but does not impact machine context, except for the EIPregister.
+It is a one-byte or multi-byte `NOP` that takes up space in the instruction stream but does not impact machine context, except for the EIP register.

 The multi-byte form of `NOP` is available on processors with model encoding: